intothev01d/intothev01d.github.io/resume.md

 **Software Engineer 1 - MedHost - Franklin, TN**
 *May 2014 - current*

-- Lead transition of frontend over to Marionette.js
+- Led transition of frontend architecture over to Marionette.js
-- Implement coding standards and best practices for JavaScript
+- Implemented coding standards and best practices for JavaScript
-- Work on performance improvements and refactoring code on frontend
+- Worked on performance improvements and refactoring code on frontend
-- Design and implement business logic features for a web application built with Backbone.js
+- Designed and implemented business logic features for a web application built with Backbone.js, jQuery, and Twitter Bootstrap
-- Integrate new features into existing parts of the application
+- Integrated new features into existing parts of the application
-- Fix various bugs related to layout and functionality
+- Fixed various bugs related to layout and functionality

 **Software Developer - Mobile Tech GIS Center - APSU - Clarksville, TN**
 *March 2013 - May 2014*

-- Move development practices and applications to a more structured and testable workflow
+- Moved development practices and applications to a more structured and testable workflow
-- Design and implement REST services using a PHP web framework to provide a standardized web API
+- Designed and implemented REST services using a PHP web framework to provide a standardized web API
-- Create a web application with a PHP CMS and Backbone.js for use as an asset management system interfacing with a client's existing system to extend functionality and allow inventory tracking and modification
+- Created a web application with a PHP CMS and Backbone.js for use as an asset management system interfacing with a client's existing system to extend functionality and allow inventory tracking and modification
-- Create an accompanying iOS application for scanning inventory QR codes and saving/updating information via the API
+- Created an accompanying iOS application for scanning inventory QR codes and saving/updating information via the API
-- Transition web applications over to Node.js and implement similar RESTful services for new and existing projects
+- Transitioned web applications over to Node.js and implemented similar RESTful services for new and existing projects
-- Build frontend foundation for future web applications using Angular.js
+- Built frontend foundation for future web applications using Angular.js

 **SLA Leader for CSCI 1010E - APSU - Clarksville, TN**
 *Spring Semester 2013*

-- Teach an enhanced lab class for CSCI 1010E Intro to Programming in C++
+- Taught an enhanced lab class for CSCI 1010E Intro to Programming in C++
-- Responsible for creating a lesson plan each week that follows along with standard class sessions
+- Responsible for creating a lesson plan each week that followed along with standard class sessions
-- Review and explain basic programming concepts in C++, answer questions related to assignments and problems, and prepare the students for quizzes and exams
+- Reviewed and explained basic programming concepts in C++, answer questions related to assignments and problems, and prepare the students for quizzes and exams

 ### Skills Summary
 ***
 - Programming Languages - JavaScript, HTML5, CSS3, Objective-C, Python, Java, PHP, SQL, C++
-- Frameworks/Environments - iOS, Android, Marionette.js, Backbone.js, jQuery, Bootstrap, Angular.js, Node.js
+- Platforms/Frameworks - iOS, Android, Marionette.js, Backbone.js, jQuery, Bootstrap, Angular.js, Node.js
 - Database Systems - PostgreSQL, MySQL, SQLite
 - Development Operations - Vagrant, Virtual Box, AWS (EC2, S3)
 - Development Tools - IntelliJ, Xcode, Sublime Text, Vim